McTsts/mc-core-shaders/README.md

 With the migration thing capes have become a bigger problem than ever before, so here's a shader to remove them.
 Unfortunately, I couldn't find a good way to remove them so I check the texture.
 Technically it's probably possible to make a skin that fools this (since players are rendered by the same shader), but it would never happen by coincidence.
 The armor shader additionally removes cape elytras.

+## Hide Armor Glint

+Removes the enchanted effect from armor on entities only.
+Keeps the enchanted effect for things in inventory.